 North Dakota Eviction Notice

 A North Dakota eviction notice is a legal document that landlords use to inform tenants of violations of the lease agreement, such as non-payment of rent or other lease breaches.
-This notice serves as the formal starting point for the eviction process, allowing tenants the required time to respond or vacate the premises.
+Furthermore, this notice serves as the formal starting point for the eviction process, allowing tenants the required time to respond or vacate the premises.

 North Dakota Eviction Notice